 - Each student must be at the designated pick-up point ten (10) minutes before campus departure time.
 It is the responsibility of the student to be on time.
 The driver is not responsible for contacting individual students who are not present when the shuttle is ready to leave campus.

 - If a student requests transportation and then makes other arrangements without notifying Campus Police, the transportation fee will still be billed to the student's account.

 - Transportation requests must be arranged during regular business hours each week day with the Campus Police Department at 276-328-0190 or by coming into the Cantrell Hall office.

 The Siren Alert System is for campus emergency notifications and will only be activated by Campus Police personnel in the event of a dire campus emergency.
 Both tonal and voice broadcast alert capabilities are available.

-The AlertNow phone and email notification is used only in emergency situations, and will provide employees and students with notifications to registered home phone, cell phone, and/or email address.
-You may register up to six (6) numbers for campus alerts and notifications [click here].
+The alert system phone and email notification is used only in emergency situations, and will provide employees and students with notifications to registered home phone, cell phone, and/or email address.
+You may register phone numbers for campus alerts and notifications [click here].

 Vehicles & Parking

 All vehicles parked on campus must be registered with the Campus Police Department and display a valid parking decal.
-Decals, which are valid for one year (August to August), may be purchased in the Campus Police office for a $60 annual fee for full-time employees and students; a $24 annual fee is charged for part-time employees and students.
-See the Resources link, above left, for more information.
+Decals, which are valid for one year (August to August), may be purchased in the Campus Police office for an annual fee for employees and students.
+See the Rules & Regulations section under the Resources link, above left, for rates and other information.